Report 03 / Deliberation systemActive

 How it works

 Students walk in and move through the lab's tools in order.
 Between activities, a facilitator pauses the room and asks people to say what they just learned and how it connects to what came before.
-Those pauses are what make it work — they turn a series of exercises into something that actually builds.
-We tested 90-minute and 180-minute versions.
-Shorter felt rushed.
-Longer lost energy.
+Those pauses are what make it work.
+They turn a series of exercises into something that actually builds.
+Multiple time formats were iterated across cycles (90 / 120 / 180 min); the team's instructor field notes settled on the current format as the working choice.

 What we've learned

-The first version was basically a playlist — exercises run back to back with no connective tissue.
+The first version was basically a playlist, exercises run back to back with no connective tissue.
 It didn't work.
 Students got tired and couldn't see how the pieces related.
 What fixed it was adding pauses between activities: short moments where people stop, say what they learned, and carry it into the next thing.
-Students who go through the whole session say it feels like one experience, not six separate ones.
-That doesn't happen when you do the tools on their own.
+The design intent is for the session to feel like one connected experience rather than six separate tools; instructor field notes suggest the connective pauses are what produce this effect.

 Launch Studio in Session Facilitated Transition Moment